Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Conclusion

 \section{Conclusion}

-In this paper, we identify the distributional marginal treatment effect ($DMTE$), the quantile marginal treatment effect ($QMTE$) and the restricted marginal treatment effect ($RMTE$) functions when the outcome variable is right-censored.
+In this paper, we identify the distributional marginal treatment effect ($DMTE$) and the quantile marginal treatment effect ($QMTE$) functions when the outcome variable is right-censored.
 To do so, we extend the MTE framework \citep{Heckman2006,carneirolee2009} to scenarios with duration outcomes.
-In this section, we discuss in which contexts our proposed methodology can be used and deepen our empirical discussion.
+In this section, we deepen our empirical discussion.

-Our methodology can be applied to many empirical problems that face two simultaneous identification challenges: endogenous selection into treatment and right-censored data.
-In our empirical application, we focus on the effect of a fine on defendants' time-to-recidivism.
-In this case, judges observe more information than the econometrician when making their decisions and time-to-recidivism is a right-censored variable.
-In labor economics, the same identification challenges appear when analyzing the effect of receiving unemployment benefits on unemployment spells.
-Moreover, in the health sciences, when studying the effect of a drug on survival time, a researcher has to address both identification problems too.\footnote{The effect of unemployment benefits is discussed by \cite{Chetty2008} and \cite{Delgado2022}.
-Medical treatments are analyzed by \cite{Sullivan1993}, \cite{Spiegel2002} and \cite{Trinquart2016}.}

 Concerning its empirical contribution, our work is inserted in the literature about the effect of fines and community service sentences on future criminal behavior.
-Five recent papers in this field were written by \cite{Huttunen2020}, \cite{Giles2021}, \cite{Klaassen2021}, \cite{Possebom2022}, \cite{Lieberman2023}.
-All of them focus on binary variables indicating recidivism within a pre-specified time period. \cite{Huttunen2020} and \cite{Giles2021} find that this type of punishment increases the probability of recidivism in Finland and Milwaukee (a city in the State of Wisconsin in the U.S.), respectively. \cite{Klaassen2021} finds that alternative sentences decrease the probability of recidivism in North Carolina (a state in the U.S.). \cite{Possebom2022} finds that this type of punishment has a small and statistically insignificant effect on the probability of recidivism in São Paulo, Brazil.
-Finally, \cite{Lieberman2023} analyze five American states and find that court fees have no impact on recidivism.
+Four recent papers in this field were written by \citet{Huttunen2020}, \citet{Giles2021}, \citet{Possebom2022}, and \citet{Lieberman2023}.
+They all focus on binary variables indicating recidivism within a pre-specified period. \citet{Huttunen2020} and \citet{Giles2021} find that this type of punishment increases the probability of recidivism in Finland and Milwaukee (a city in the State of Wisconsin in the U.S.), respectively. \citet{Possebom2022} finds that this type of punishment has a small and statistically insignificant effect on the probability of recidivism in São Paulo, Brazil.
+Finally, \citet{Lieberman2023} analyzes five American states and finds that court fees do not impact recidivism.